snavarropino/EfCoreEnums/README.md

     }
 ```

-Now we can use it
+Now we can use student entity:

 ```c#
     private static void AddStudentPepe()